Alice Cooper's Success and Achievements in Timeline

 In 2008, Alice Cooper received the Stevie Ray Vaughan Award at the MusiCares MAP Fund benefit concert in Los Angeles for his work in helping other addicts recover.

-On March 14, 2011, the original Alice Cooper group was inducted into the Rock and Roll Hall of Fame and performed together (televised).
+On March 14, 2011, the original Alice Cooper group was inducted into the Rock and Roll Hall of Fame.
+Bruce, Dunaway, and Smith performed together with Alice Cooper at the induction ceremony.

 2011: Induction into the Rock and Roll Hall of Fame

-In 2011, Alice Cooper was inducted into the Rock and Roll Hall of Fame, recognizing his significant contributions to music and entertainment.
+In 2011, the original Alice Cooper band was inducted into the Rock and Roll Hall of Fame.